I'm thrilled to have been selected by Voyage Houston to be featured in their online magazine. Read the complete interview below.

 Great, so let’s dig a little deeper into the story – has it been an easy path overall and if not, what were the challenges you’ve had to overcome?

-It’s scary to take that leap and start out on your own.
+It can be daunting to take that leap and start out on your own.
 The uncertainly can be unsettling, but it was well worth those first rocky couple of years to get where I wanted to go.

 Please tell us about Arnoult Fine Art Consulting.